-Psychology of Racism; Restorative Justice; Qualitative Research; CBPR
+Gendered Racism; Mental Health Equity; Qualitative Research; CBPR

-For the past two years, he has been a clinical researcher in the Duke University School of Medicine administering developmental assessments.
+Before coming to George Mason, Kevin was a clinical researcher in the Duke University School of Medicine administering developmental assessments.
 Kevin would ultimately like to increase access to quality mental health care for underserved populations, and completed a thesis on caregiver-mediated early intervention for children in South Africa.
-Prior to joining GMU, he interned with the World Health Organization, where he learned from world leaders about the global inequities in mental health and wellness.
+He also interned with the World Health Organization, where he learned from world leaders about the global inequities in mental health and wellness.
 These experiences molded Kevin’s interests in using community-based participatory research practices to identify, address, and remove structural barriers to health equity in diverse communities.

 M.S. in Global Health, Duke University